AF-1/lms-dynamicplaylists/README.md

 <br><br><br>

+## Translation
+The [**strings.txt**](https://github.com/AF-1/lms-dynamicplaylists/blob/main/DynamicPlaylists3/strings.txt) file contains all localizable strings.
+Once you're done testing the plugin with your translated strings just create a pull request on GitHub.
+If that doesn't work for you post the updated file as an attachment in the [forum](https://forums.slimdevices.com/showthread.php?115073-Announce-Dynamic-Playlists-3-(mod)).<br><br>
+It's probably not a bad idea to keep the translated sentences roughly as long as the original ones and to avoid special characters.<br>
+Please keep in mind that some of these strings are supposed to be displayed on different UIs.
+My tests usually cover the LMS default skin, piCorePlayer and maybe Boom if applicable.
+<br><br><br><br>

 ## FAQ

 <details><summary>»<b>How do I transition from the old Dynamic Playlists 3 version (before the name change) to the new one?</b>«<br> »<b>I have 2 Dynamic Playlists v<i>3</i> plugins installed now.</b>«<br> »<b>The dynamic playlists I've added to LMS favorites don't work anymore.</b>«</summary><br><p><i>Dynamic Playlists 3</i> has changed its (internal) name.
 LMS considers it a different plugin now.<br>